-Kahlil Childs is a 16-year-old multi-reedist and composer from San Diego California.
+Kahlil Childs is an alto saxophonist and composer from San Diego California.
 He is the leader of the Kahlil Childs Quartet and a member of the Rob Thorsen Quartet which features some of the finest professional musicians in San Diego.
-He specializes in alto sax and also plays soprano, tenor, and baritone saxophones, as well as bass clarinet and flute.
-He currently studies with Charles McPherson -- a Detroit legend, and one of the greatest living masters of the alto saxophone.
-He also studies with Grammy award winning musician & producer Kamau Kenyatta (another Detroit legend).
+In addition to alto sax, he plays soprano sax, bass clarinet, clarinet, and flute.
+He has studied with Charles McPherson -- a Detroit legend, and one of the greatest living masters of the alto saxophone.
+He currently works with Grammy award winning musician & producer Kamau Kenyatta (another Detroit legend).
 Kahlil is a featured player in the Young Lions Jazz Conservatory under the directorship of renowned trumpeter Gilbert Castellanos.

-Kahlil was named as a Young Artist Grant winner by the Jazz Excellence organization (JEXA) in 2023, and received his award at a red-carpet gala in LA from the great Dionne Warwick.
-Kahlil also was chosen for the J.C.
-Heard All-Star High School Band in 2024 & 2025, and featured at the 45th and 46th Annual Detroit International Jazz Festivals.
-In the 2025 Detroit Festival, Kahlil also had the distinct honor of being chosen by legendary bassist, and Kresge Eminent Artist Award Winner, Marion Hayden, to join her Legacy Band -- along with Kamau Kenyatta -- for one of the festival's closing performances.
+In 2024 and 2025, Kahlil was chosen for the J.C.
+Heard All-Star High School Band, and featured at the 45th and 46th Annual Detroit International Jazz Festivals.
+For the 2025 Detroit Festival, Kahlil had the distinct honor of being chosen by legendary bassist, and Kresge Eminent Artist Award Winner, Marion Hayden, to join her Legacy Band -- along with Kamau Kenyatta -- for one of the festival's closing performances.

-Kahlil has been selected for the 2025 Next Generation Jazz Orchestra -- one of the finest youth orchestras in the country -- a band that will be playing at the upcoming 68th Annual Monterey Jazz Festival under the directorship of the great pianist and bandleader, Gerald Clayton.
-He has also been chosen by the renowned pianist and composer Christian Sands to join his band at the Monterey Fest in playing Sands' newly commissioned piece: "Reflections from the Shore: A Monterey Suite."
+Kahlil was a member of the 2025 Next Generation Jazz Orchestra -- one of the finest youth orchestras in the country -- a band that performed at the 68th Annual Monterey Jazz Festival under the directorship of the great pianist and bandleader, Gerald Clayton.
+He was also chosen by the renowned pianist and composer Christian Sands to join his band at the Monterey Jazz Fest in playing Sands' newly commissioned piece: "Reflections from the Shore: A Monterey Suite."

 Copyright © 2025 Kahlil Childs - All Rights Reserved.